corese-stack/corese-core/main/_sources/getting_started/getting_started_with_corese-core.md.txt

-# Getting started with corese-core
+# Getting Started with Corese-Core

-This tutorial show how to use the corese-core library through simple examples of the main features.
+This tutorial shows how to use the Corese-Core library through simple examples of its main features.
-We assume a basic knowledge in Java programming and in semantic web.
+We assume a basic knowledge of Java programming and the Semantic Web.

-The first part describes how to create, load and export a Graph.
+- The first section describes how to create, load, and export a Graph.
-The second part show how to query a graph with [SPARQL](https://www.w3.org/TR/sparql11-query/).
+- The second section shows how to query a graph using [SPARQL](https://www.w3.org/TR/sparql11-query/).
-The third part details how to validate a graph with the [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/).
+- The third section details how to validate a graph using the [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/).
-The fourth part shows how to transforme a graph with the extension language [SPARQL Template Transformation Language (STTL)](https://files.inria.fr/corese/doc/sttl.html).
+- The fourth section shows how to transform a graph using the extension language [SPARQL Template Transformation Language (STTL)](https://files.inria.fr/corese/doc/sttl.html).
-The fifth part details how to apply a set of rules on a graph using the [SPARQL Rule](https://files.inria.fr/corese/doc/rule.html) extension language.
+- The fifth section details how to apply a set of rules on a graph using the [SPARQL Rule](https://files.inria.fr/corese/doc/rule.html) extension language.
-Finally, the sixth part describes how to define and use functions with the [LDScript](https://files.inria.fr/corese/doc/ldscript.html) extension language.
+- Finally, the sixth section describes how to define and use functions with the [LDScript](https://files.inria.fr/corese/doc/ldscript.html) extension language.

-## 1. Installation
+## **1. Installation**

-Installations instructions are available on the [installation page](../install.md).
+Installation instructions are available on the [installation page](../install.md).

-## 2. Graph
+## **2. Graph**

-This section describes how to create a graph manually, load a graph from file and serialize a graph to file.
+This section describes how to create a graph manually, load a graph from a file, and serialize a graph to a file.

-### 2.1.
-Build a Graph by program
+### **2.1.
+Build a Graph Programmatically**

-> It is also possible to use the [RDF4J Model API](https://notes.inria.fr/s/OB038LBLV#11-build-a-corese-model-manually) to create and manipulate a graph.

-The example shows how to create the RDF graph bellow:
+The example below shows how to create the following RDF graph:

 ```mermaid
 graph LR;